Death Classification: Line of Duty Death

 On April 29, 1959, Frank Dydra was arrested by officers of the 25th District.
 On April 30, 1959, Witherspoon and Dydra were held to a Coroner’s Inquest.
 Both men plead the 5th and were ordered held over to the Grand Jury by a Coroner’s Jury.
 On May 13, 1958, the Grand Jury returned a True Bill was returned for murder on Witherspoon and accessory to murder for Dydra.
 On April 20, 1960, Witherspoon was tried by jury in Judge Leslie Salter’s courtroom on the charge of murder.
 On April 23, 1960, The jury returned a verdict of guilty and recommended the death penalty.
 The court agreed to abide by the jury’s decision.
 It is unknown the fate of Frank Dydra.

-Officer Stone was waked at Kowachek Funeral Home located at 5776 West Lawrence Avenue and his funeral mass was held at St. Tarcissus Church located at 6020 West Ardmore Avenue.
+Officer Stone was waked at Kowachek Funeral Home located at 5776 West Lawrence Avenue.
+His funeral mass was held at St. Tarcissus Church located at 6020 West Ardmore Avenue.
 He was laid to rest on May 2, 1959 in St. Adalbert Catholic Cemetery, 6800 North Milwaukee Avenue, Niles, Illinois.
-His grave is located in Lot 2434, Block --, Section 47.
+His grave is located in Grave –, Lot 2434, Block –, Section 47.